This lesson was reported from:

 In 1799, after a series of sea battles with the French, war seemed inevitable.
 In this crisis, Adams rejected the guidance of Hamilton, who wanted war, and reopened negotiations with France.
 Napoleon, who had just come to power, received them cordially.
 The danger of conflict subsided with the negotiation of the Convention of 1800, which formally released the United States from its 1778 defense alliance with France.
 However, reflecting American weakness, France refused to pay $20 million in compensation for American ships taken by the French Navy.

 The acts met with resistance.
 Jefferson – Adams’s own vice-president – and James Madison sponsored the passage of the Kentucky and Virginia Resolutions by the legislatures of these two states in November and December 1798.
-As extreme declaration of states’ rights, the resolutions asserted that states could ignore federal actions if they disagreed with them.
-This concept of nullification would be used later for the Southern states’ resistance to protective tariffs, and, more ominously, slavery.
+As extreme declarations of states’ rights, the resolutions asserted that states could ignore federal actions if they disagreed with them.
+This concept of nullification would be used later for the Southern states’ resistance to protective tariffs (favored by the North), and, more ominously, slavery.

 Industry and Slavery